 }

 Once you adjust the WDL runtime parameters in the Broad Methods Repository, you will see a new snapshot of the workflow to run.
-You will not need to export this workflow again to Terra.
+You don't need to export this workflow to Terra again.
 Just go to the Workflow tab to toggle between the snapshots when you click into the workflow.